Single transferable vote: Origin

-Origin

 The concept of transferable voting was first proposed by Thomas Wright Hill in 1819.
 The system remained unused in public elections until 1855, when Carl Andræ proposed a single transferable vote system for elections in Denmark, and his system was used in 1856 to elect the Rigsraad and from 1866 it was also adapted for indirect elections to the second chamber, the Landsting, until 1915.